pvarentsov/virus-scanner/README.md

 * build project - `yarn build`
 * run project - `yarn start`

-The REST Client configuring is based on environment variables.

 You can run client with variables from [dotenv file](nodejs-rest-client/env/.env).
 Use `yarn start:env` command instead `yarn start`.

 ## Notes